paulrouge/encryptor/README.md

-# A scrypt to encrypte files.
+# A scrypt to encrypt and decrypt files.